Fastiv railway station hit by Russian strike to be demolished and rebuilt

 The project will undergo a public consultation process – residents of the hromada will definitely be involved in the work."
 [A hromada is an administrative unit designating a village, several villages, or a town, and their adjacent territories – ed.]

-Details: According to Netiazhuk, a temporary modular structure will be installed on the platform for the duration of construction.
-A tent has already been set up to provide heating for passengers and to serve as a waiting area.
+Details: Netiazhuk said that a temporary modular structure will be installed on the platform during the building of the new station.
+A tent has already been erected to keep passengers warm and to serve as a waiting area.

-Netiazhuк noted that long-distance passenger trains have already resumed passing through the station following the strike.
+Netiazhuк noted that long-distance passenger trains have already begun running through the station following the strike.
 Work to partially restore suburban passenger services is planned next.

 Quote: "Railway workers are doing everything possible to ensure that services to Kyiv operate as normal from Monday."